semrush/intergalactic/website/docs2/components/progress-bar/progress-bar.md

 Our ProgressBar has three sizes.

-@table-caption ProgressBar sizes and styles
+Table: ProgressBar sizes and styles

 | Size (height in px) | Appearance example   | Border-radius token     | Where to use        |
 | ------------------- | -------------------- | ----------------------- | ------------------- |